CMihai99/fyndro/Documentation/process/design-system/Typography.md

 # Typography

-Typography is a major part of Andro's brand.
+Typography is a major part of Fyndro's brand.
 We've taken care to select a family of fonts that promote legibility and accessibility.

 ## Roboto